Limited Liability Partnerships Act 2000

 The Limited Liability Partnerships Act 2000 (c.
+12) is an act of the Parliament of the United Kingdom.

+Provisions

-12) is an act of the Parliament of the United Kingdom which introduced the concept of the limited liability partnership into English and Scots law.
+The act introduced the concept of the limited liability partnership into English and Scots law.
 It created an LLP as a body with legal personality separate from its members (unlike a normal partnership) which is governed under a hybrid system of law partially from company law and partially from partnership law.
 Unlike normal partnerships the liability of members of an LLP on winding up is limited to the amount of capital they contributed to the LLP.

 Section 2 of the act provides that an LLP may be incorporated when two or more persons associated for the purpose of carrying on legal business subscribe their names to an incorporation document; that incorporation document, or an approved copy of it, has been delivered to the Companies Registrar at Companies House; and a statement either by a solicitor or one of the subscribers that the formalities have been complied with has also been delivered to the registrar.
 The incorporation document must take either the prescribed form or a form as close to the prescribed form as possible.
 It must contain the address of the registered office of the LLP, state the name of the LLP, state the name of the members of the LLP on incorporation, state which of those members are to be "designated members" or that all members will be "designated members" and also say whether the LLP's registered office is to be situated in England and Wales, Wales or Scotland.

 Section 3 provides that once the formalities have been complied with, the registrar retains the incorporation document or a copy of it and issues a certificate of incorporation.
 That certificate is regarded as conclusive evidence that the incorporation formalities have been complied with.